defano/wyldcard/README.md

 -- This is my first script

 on mouseUp
-  ask "Tell me your name" with "I'd rather not"

-  if it is "I'd rather not" or it is empty then
-    answer "Then I can't very well say hello, can I?" else
+  ask "Hi!
+What's your name?"
-    put "Hello " && it into greeting answer greeting with "Why, thanks!" end if
+  put it into theName

-end mouseUp
+  if theName is not empty then answer "Pleasure to meet you, " & theName & "." end mouseUp

 ```